wuyah/wuyah.github.io/content/project/CSE270/index.md

 #### **Implementation in Houdini**
 1. **Laplacian and Area Matrices:**
-   - The Laplacian matrix (\(L\)) and area matrix (\(A\)) were precomputed using sparse matrix operations.
+   The Laplacian matrix (\(L\)) and area matrix (\(A\)) were precomputed using sparse matrix operations.
 The combined conformal matrix (\(C\)) was derived as:
      \[
      C = \frac{1}{2} L - A
      \]
      They are same as what we did in section 1.

 2. **Eigenvalue Solver:**
-   - Using a spectral solver, the smallest nonzero eigenvalue and its corresponding eigenvector were computed.
+   Using a spectral solver, the smallest nonzero eigenvalue and its corresponding eigenvector were computed.
 This eigenvector defines the conformal map.

 3. **Texture Coordinates:**
-   - The real and imaginary parts of the solution were assigned as \(u\) and \(v\) attributes to the mesh points.
+   The real and imaginary parts of the solution were assigned as \(u\) and \(v\) attributes to the mesh points.
 These attributes define the conformal texture map.

 4. **Visualization:**
-   - Houdini's and texture shaders and displacement shader were used to preview the conformal map and apply textures without distortion.
+   Houdini's texture shaders and displacement shader were used to preview the conformal map and apply textures without distortion.

 #### **Result**